It's the perfect place to chill out by enjoying quiet days in the sun and relaxing evenings in traditional restaurants...

 Majorca is populated by people who know how to have fun, which is why a new event is always just days away...

 Nit de Foc (Night of Fire); June: Travel to the capital, Palma, to see this fiery spectacular.
 It's an intense and vivid event; in fact, children might be frightened by the fire-toting “demons” that work the crowds so stand well back to watch if you have little ones with you.

 Pollensa Music Festival; July-August: Classical music concerts take place in the inland town of Pollensa during the summer months.
 Some events can be booked when you arrive for your holiday, but others will need to be booked in advance.

 Releasing of the ducks; August: Hire a car and drive half an hour to the resort of C'an Picafort to join the crowds at this odd but amusing event, where rubber ducks (real ducks were used traditionally) are released and captured.

 Relaxing: Take a cooling dip in the clear shallows at Formentor beach, one of Majorca's finest.
-A boat trip will deliver you to this little peace of heaven.
+A boat will deliver you to this little piece of heaven.

 Kids & teens: The children will be happy simply playing on the beach all day long at Puerto Pollensa.
 Bring a bucket and spade and let them build the sandcastles of their dreams.

 Grown-up families: Scuba diving is popular from these beautiful shores.
 A rainbow world of marine life can be seen under the waves.